reframejs/reframe/docs/overview.template.md

 ✔ Frontend built at ~/tmp/reframe-playground/dist/browser/ [DEV]
 ✔ Server running at http://localhost:3000
 ~~~

+What happens here

+ - Reframe searches for the `/pages` directory and finds it at `~/tmp/reframe-playground/pages`
+ - Reframe reads the `/pages` directory

 That's it, we have created our first page.
 You now know 50% of Reframe's basic usage.